spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/2-polyglot-python-task.md

   --spring.cloud.task.executionid=26
   ```

-  The `spring.cloud.task.executionid` property represents the Task id as persisted in the `TASK_EXECUTION` table.
+  The `spring.cloud.task.executionid` property represents the Task id as known inside Data Flow and persisted in the `TASK_EXECUTION` table.

 - The [task_args.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-task/util/task_args.py) utility helps extracting the task arguments for default (e.g. exec) [entry point style](http://docs.spring.io/spring-cloud-dataflow/docs/%scdf-version-latest%/reference/htmlsingle/#_entry_point_style_2).
   The utility also constructs [sqlalchemy](https://www.sqlalchemy.org/) urls for the different databases, that might be configured with SCDF (currently only mysql is tested).
 Check the [get_db_url()](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-task/util/task_args.py#L22) implementation.

-For the `python_task.py` to act as a SCDF task it needs to be bundled in a docker image and uploaded to `DockerHub`.
+For the `python_task.py` to act as a Data Flow task it needs to be bundled in a docker image and uploaded to `DockerHub`.
 Following [Dockerfile](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-task/Dockerfile) illustrates how to bundle a Python script into docker image:

 ```
 FROM python:3.7.3-slim